Group of students working together

 Major Electives (2)

-Two 300 level literature courses from among department offerings.
-Students are recommended to take both 300-level literature courses before taking the Senior Seminar.
+Two 300-level literature courses (ENG 320-395) from among department offerings.
+Students should take both 300-level literature courses before taking the Senior Seminar.

 Capstone (1)